Every wondered why you have to enter your cable or satellite username before using a streaming an app? The answer’s simple:

 And yes I get it, it’s really a drag that these apps would be perfect ways to ditch the cable company… if you didn’t need the cable company to use them.

-So let me explain in case you haven’t figured it out – this is a money grab plain and simple.
+So let me explain in case you haven’t figured it out – this is all done on purpose.
 The content providers like Disney and Time Warner created these apps so they could build up demand for their own shows, and along the way they actually charge your cable or satellite company so they can be provided to you.
-The cable or satellite company is happy with this arrangement and they’re happy to pay because they know that if they didn’t, you would get all this content without paying for it and they’d be out of business.
+The cable or satellite company is happy with this arrangement and they’re happy to pay because they know that if they didn’t, you’d go to a different provider who did pay for access to those apps.
+They pass the costs along to you anyway.
+The amounts are pretty large when you consider the millions and millions of subscribers, but it’s pennies per subscriber per app, so you barely notice it on your bill.

 So what of those apps like NBC that still have commercials?
 Yeah, that’s a little smarmy I get that.
 It’s like how you pay for satellite TV and all the channels still have commercials.
 Same thing… they all claim that without the commercials that your bills (no matter if you pay them to Hulu or DIRECTV or someone else) would all be higher.
 I’m not sure I buy that but at least the commercial breaks are usually under a minute.